cybertraining-dsc/su21-reu-362/project/index.md

 ## 8. Acknowledgments

-- [ ]  This needs to have a full sentence/paragraph
+- [ ]  This projected was immensely supported by Dr. Gregor von Laszewski

-- [ ] Gregor guided me through this process
+- [ ]  Also, the contribution, support, help and advice I received from the REU  Instructors cannot be overemphasized.
+I truly appreciate Carlos Theran, Yohn Jairo and Victor Adankai for their great assistance and teachings.
-- [ ] REU Instructors - Carlos Theran, Yohn Jairo, Victor Adankai
+- [ ]  I am also grateful to my colleagues who helped me out; Jacques Fleischer, David Umanzor and Sheimy Paz Serpa
-- [ ] Jacques Fleischer, David Umanzor
+- [ ]  Lastly, I’m grateful to Dr. Byron Greene,  the Florida A&M University, the Indiana University and Bethune Cookman University  for giving me a platform to be able to learn new things and embark on new projects

 ## 9. References